-Northeast Radiology is taking every precaution to ensure patient and community safety during of the COVID-19 pandemic.
+Northeast Radiology is continuing to take every precaution to ensure patient and community safety.
 We will be providing updates here.

-Northeast Radiology is closely monitoring COVID-19 developments, and related public health recommendations and government actions.
+Northeast Radiology is continually monitoring pandemic developments, related public health recommendations and government actions.
 We remain committed to the health and safety of our patients, team members, and community.

 To schedule an appointment, please call our scheduling department at (888) 778-6200.